joshjung/strapi-nuxt-starter-kit/README.md

 that this file is not checked into your repository.

 Now edit the `.env` file so that all the variables are what you desire.
-I recommend only changing the obvious things, like passwords, secrets. etc. but ports might be sketchy to edit.
+I recommend only changing the obvious things, like passwords, secrets. etc.

 ## Local Postgres (recommended)